Does Tashkent believe in tears?

 Uzbekistan is rich in talented people, interesting ideas, and good friends.
 I would like to know more about your art and creative life.
 Cultural exchange is the best way to achieve this.

-Today, President of the Republic of Uzbekistan Shavkat Mirziyoyev received the …
+Today, on July 15, President of the Republic of Uzbekistan Shavkat Mirziyoyev h…